 Once you’ve got the mechanics taken care of, and you’ve got a handy form to get their name and email flowing from your website to your mailing list, how can you actually motivate customers to give you permission to email them?

 Email addresses are valuable, and so is the customer’s time.
-So they won’t hand over the keys to their inbox for nothing.
+So they won’t hand over access to their inbox for nothing.

 - Specific & digestible– it should solve one real problem that your ideal customer is experiencing.